treehouses/treehouses.github.io/pages/vi/nextcloud-tor.md

 ## Prepare Treehouses image

-Download the latest treehouses image from https://treehouses.io/#!pages/download.md, then use [balenaEtcher](https://etcher.io) to flash the image onto your SD card.
+Download the latest treehouses image [here](./../download.md), then use [balenaEtcher](https://etcher.io) to flash the image onto your SD card.

 `Warning: Use a new SD Card for these steps; otherwise you will encounter errors.`